Last Updated: 9 April 2026

-So, what makes promotional toys and games so effective — and how do you choose the right one for your audience?
+So, what makes toys and games so effective — and how do you choose the right one for your audience?
 Let’s break it down.

 Why Games with Your Logo Work?